-China Unicom completed the acquisition of Telefónica shares on January 28, 2011, giving it ownership of 1.37% of the Company's capital.
+China Unicom completed the acquisition of Telefónica shares on January 28,2011, giving it ownership of 1.37% of the Company's capital.

+- Note 5 to Section B.1.8.]
 Shares in the company International Consolidated Airlines Group, S.A.
-(IAG) began trading on the London and Spanish stock exchanges on January 24, 2011.

-Although the investment and financing policy is not included literally in article 5.4. of the Regulations of the Board of Directors, in practice said policy is the exclusive competency of the Board of Directors of the Company.

-Note 7 to Section B.1.11.]
+(IAG) began trading on the London and Spanish stock exchanges on January 24, 2011. - Note 6 to Section B.1.10.]
+Although the investment and financing policy is not included literally in article 5.4. of the Regulations of the Board of Directors, in practice said policy is the exclusive competency of the Board of Directors of the Company. - Note 7 to Section B.1.11.]
 In order to ensure maximum transparency in this matter, and in accordance with the information provided in the Notes to the Financial Statements corresponding to the financial year 2010, below we provide the remuneration and benefits received by the Directors of Telefónica, S.A. in the year 2010.